Zenika/workshop-spring-core/Slides_English/02_container.md

 *   Configuration with annotation
 *   Choice of intercepted methods
 *   Can intercept
-    *   Before, after, arounf a method
+    *   Before, after, around a method
     *   When an exceptions has been thrown